dotnet/csharplang/proposals/init.md

 =====

 ## Summary
-This proposal adds the concept of init-only members to C#.
-Init-only members can be  at the point of objection creation but become `readonly` once object creation has completed.
+This proposal adds the concept of init only members to C#.
+Init only members can be  at the point of objection creation but become `readonly` once object creation has completed.
 This allows for a much more flexible immutable model in C#.